mattyoung101/slingshot/README.md

 If the above steps do not resolve your issue, please open a bug ticket in the GitHub issue tracker.
 You must include your log file, detailed description of the issue, and also a SystemVerilog code example if possible.
-As my time is extremely limited, I may not be able to respond to or fix most bug tickets.
+As my time is extremely limited, I may not be able to respond to or fix bug tickets.
 Pull requests are welcome as well, but may take some time to review.

 ## Design goals
 See [docs/design_goals.md](docs/design_goals.md)